kjosib/sophie/docs/ref/syntax.rst

 * Imports
 * Type definitions
 * Type assumptions
-* Function and Agent definitions
+* Function and Actor definitions
 * "Main-Program" Behavior

 Every section is optional, but if it appears, it must appear in exactly that order.